 Prospective probation officers typically earn either a bachelor's degree in criminal justice, psychology, social work, or a related social science field.
 However, the APPA reports that some states will consider candidates with at least a high school diploma and experience.

 According to the BLS, most probation officers must finish a state or federal government training program, pass a certification exam and may be required to work as trainees for up to a year before being offered a permanent position.
 Many employers provide supplemental training, especially in areas involving safety.

 Employment Outlook and Salary Info

-The BLS anticipated jobs for probation officers and correctional treatment specialists to decline by 1% between 2012 and 2022.
+The BLS anticipated jobs for probation officers and correctional treatment specialists to increase by 3% between 2018 and 2028.
 As sentencing guidelines change and jail overcrowding remains an issue, the demand for probation officers will increase; however, positions in this field are limited by government funding, accounting for the decline in openings.
-The BLS noted in 2013 that probation officers and correctional treatment specialists brought home, on average, $52,910 annually.
+The BLS noted in 2018 that probation officers and correctional treatment specialists brought home, on average, $58,790 annually.

 Probation officers play a crucial role in overseeing the adjustment of convicted criminals when they are released from jail.
 They are required to carry firearms, and their work is often stressful.
 Some of their tasks include collecting urine samples for drug tests, reviewing the living environment of individuals on their caseload, interviewing employers, and monitoring electronic tracking devices when assigned to their clients.